 This is a “rain or shine” event.
 While we may experience a delay due to inclement weather, the ceremony will remain in the Greek Amphitheatre.
 Guests are encouraged to bring a hooded jacket and something dry to cover your seat if rain is expected.

 Additional Viewing Options

 All ceremonies will be broadcast live in Crill Performance Hall (Cooper Music Center, adjacent to the Greek Amphitheatre), where additional seating will be available.
 Tickets are not required for entrance to Crill Performance Hall.
 This location is ideal for guests with special needs and those uncomfortable with prolonged exposure to the weather.
-We will also be broadcasting to monitors in The Point Break Cafe and several other locations around campus.

 For those unable to attend, we will be broadcasting live on the Internet.
 A few days before the event, a link will be posted on the main Commencement website to access the live stream of the ceremony.
 That link will "go live" a few minutes before the start of each Convocation.